GaryOderNichts/indexiine-installer/README.md

 ## Usage

 You don't need to run CFW.
 Indexiine Installer will do an IOSU Exploit when there is no CFW.
+Indexiine requires the payload.elf from [here](https://github.com/wiiu-env/homebrew_launcher_installer/releases/tag/v1.4) to be placed to `sd:/wiiu/` or else the exploit won't work.

 * Extract the `.zip` from the [releases page](https://github.com/GaryOderNichts/indexiine-installer/releases) to your sd card
 * Run Indexiine Installer